Unsure of the difference between cash-flow and capital? Business jargon can often be complicated, especially if you’re just getting started.

 Lists the assets, liabilities and equity of a business in order to calculate its net worth.
 Learn more about Balance Sheets.

 Items which employees or directors receive from their company of employment, but which aren’t included in their salary or wages.
 Sometimes called ‘fringe benefits’.
 May often attract a tax charge eg. company cars.
+Find out more about benefits in kind.

 An organisation that trades in goods or services.